-The Aircraft consist of fourteen Boeing 737-824 aircraft, three Boeing 757-224 aircraft and four Boeing 767-424ER aircraft (collectively, the "Aircraft"), two of which were delivered in February 2000 and the balance of which will be newly delivered by the manufacturer during the Delivery Period.
+The Aircraft consist of ten Boeing 737-824 aircraft, seven Boeing 737-924 aircraft, four Boeing 767-224ER aircraft and two Boeing 767-424ER aircraft (collectively, the "Aircraft"), all of which will be newly delivered by the manufacturer during the Delivery Period.
 The Aircraft have been designed to be in compliance with Stage 3 noise level standards, which are the most restrictive regulatory standards currently in effect in the United States for aircraft noise abatement.